shimataro/value-schema/README.md

     keyStack: (string | number)[]

     /**
-     * check whether error is ValueSchemaError or not
+     * check whether error is instance of ValueSchemaError or not
      * @param err error to check
      * @returns Yes/No
      */